ds26gte/txt2page/README.txt

 .= txt2page

-txt2page is a bash/vim/groff script that converts free-form plain text into HTML and PDF. groff is needed only for PDF.
+txt2page is a bash/vim/groff script that converts free-form plain text into HTML or PDF. groff is needed only for PDF.

   % txt2page filename.txt

 creates ‘filename.html’.
 Here, txt2page is assumed already placed in your PATH, and ‘%’ is your Un⋆x command-line prompt.
+The source-file extension doesn’t have to be ‘.txt’: it can be anything or nothing.

 You can supply groff-like options to txt2page.
 For HTML, the only relevant one is ‘-s’.

-For PDF, use the option ‘-Tpdf’ and other usual groff options for fonts, layout, &c.
-E.g.
+For PDF, use the option ‘-Tpdf’ and other usual groff options for fonts, layout, etc. E.g.

   % txt2page -Tpdf -r PS=14p -r PI=1.5m -r LL=6i -r PO=1.13i filename.txt